giosg/django-rest-swagger/README.md

 ```

 ## Example
 Included in this repository is a functioning example.
-Please clone the repo, copy or reference the `rest_framework_swagger` directory into the cigar_example folder.
+Please clone the repo, copy or reference the `rest_framework2_swagger` directory into the cigar_example folder.
 Install the required packages using `pip install -r requirements.txt`

 ## Screenshots
 ![](screenshots/api-list.png)